textnet/TN2/README.md

 - Book is created from a default template
 - Every other thing created from another thing inherits all its properties
 - There is a stub template to make life easier (not)
+- Supported commands and Written Word

 ## TODO: Operations between libraries
+- anima reboots when thing's text is changed (reacts on event of changing text)
 - peer book goes offline: move all my guests to limbo
 - peer book goes online: move guests back
 - send message: event happens on the plane where are guests from other book
-- send message: console/anima issues a command to my guest visiting another book
++ send message: console/anima issues a command to my guest visiting another book